petercoles/Multilingual-Country-List/readme.md

 ## Contributions

 Contributions are welcome, but will generally need tests.
-I recommed raising an issue first so that proposed changes or enhancements can be discussed before development starts.
+I recommend raising an issue first so that proposed changes or enhancements can be discussed before development starts.

-Docker and VS Code users can spin the package up in a [development container](https://code.visualstudio.com/docs/remote/containers).
-The container takes forever for build, so be patient, but that's normally a one-off process.
-Once complete the tests can be run with ```vendor/bin/phpunit```.

 ## License